 A vacuum cleaner is a piece of equipment used to clean the debris from the floor.
 There are many types of vacuum cleaners.
 The power consumption of a vacuum cleaner ranges between 450 watts to 2500 watts.
 A typical vacuum cleaner consumes 1400 watts.
-Calculate the energy usage of vacuum cleaner below:
+Calculate the energy usage of the vacuum cleaner below:

 Energy usage of vacuum cleaner